alpacaxander/omniglobe_update_suite/README.md

    3. Select "Docker for Windows" (it may take a moment to start up)
 4. Login
    1. Once running it will prompt you for a login.
-      - If there is no promt go to Windows hidden icons.
+      - **If there is no prompt** go to Windows hidden icons.
 This is in the bottom right on the task bar.
 Near your time/date there is an icon that looks like a caret(^) clicking this will reveal a few hidden icons.
       - There will be the docker logo of a whale with squares on its back.
 If this logo is not there then repeat step 3, Run.
       - Right click the icon and select sign in (this may look different than the origional prompt).
    2. You can login with your dockerid or the email you created your account with.
 Use your dockerid (otherwise it will cause issues later).
-      - If you do not know your dockerid you can find it by logging onto [docker.com](https://www.docker.com/) and looking in the top right you should see a dropdown menu with your Docker id on it.
+      - If you do not know your dockerid you can find it by logging onto [docker.com](https://www.docker.com/) and looking in the top right you should see a dropdown menu with your Docker id as the label.

 5. Shared Drives
  **If the user account on Windows has a password**
    1. On the windows toolbar, hidden icons (refer to step 4 for how to find hidden icons), right click docker and select settings.
-   2. Select shared drives
+   2. Click shared drives
    3. Check the box for C drive.
    4. This will prompt you to login to the mechine as an admin.
    5. The username will be prefilled with {DOMAIN}/{USERNAME} (for example 'adomain-1234/alexander')